DennisJohnsenUCL/FixtureBuilder/readme.md

 ## Core APIs

-- `BypassConstructor()`: Instantiates the entity without invoking its constructor.
+- `CreateUninitialized()`: Instantiates the object without invoking its constructor.

-- `UseConstructor(params object[] args)`: Instantiates with specific constructor arguments.
+- `UseConstructor(params object[] arguments)`: Instantiates with specific constructor arguments.

+- `UseAutoConstructor()`: Instantiates the object by automatically invoking its simplest constructor, recursively building dependencies

 - `WithField(string fieldName, object value)`: Sets a field value directly.

+- `WithField(Expression<Func<T, TProp>> expr, string fieldName, object value)`: Sets a field value on a member of the object.

-- `WithField(Expression<Func<T, TProp>> expr, object value)`: Sets the value of the backing field for a given property.
+- `WithBackingField(Expression<Func<T, TProp>> expr, object value)`: Sets the value of the backing field for a given property.

 - `WithSetter(Expression<Func<T, TProp>> expr, TProp value)`: Sets a writable property via its setter.

 - `With(Expression<Func<T, TProp>> expr, TProp value)`: Sets either a property (if writable) or its backing field.

+- `Invoke(Expression<Action<T>> expr)`: Invokes a method on the test object or its member.

+- `InvokePrivate(string methodName, params object?[] arguments)`: Invokes a private method on the test object.

+- `InvokePrivate(Expression<Func<T, TProp>> expr, string methodName, params object?[] arguments)`: Invokes a private method on a member of the test object.

 - `CastTo<TTarget>()`: Casts fixture to another type for chaining configurations.

-## When to Use

-- Complex test object setup where constructors enforce constraints

-- Setting private fields or initializing read-only properties for tests

-## Limitations

-- Only intended for use with reference types (`where T : class`)

-- Not suitable for production scenarios; designed for testing utilities only

-## License
+## MemberLens

-This package is released under the MIT license.

----
+Configuration methods WithField and InvokePrivate that take stringly-typed field and method names support the Visual Studio extension [MemberLens](https://marketplace.visualstudio.com/items?itemName=DennisJohnsen.MemberLens).
+With MemberLens installed, these methods will receive autocomplete suggestions for field names and method names on the test object or its member.

 ## Feedback & Issues